Azure/azure-functions-redis-extension/README.md

 - `Key`: Key to read from.
 - `PollingIntervalInMs`: How often to poll Redis in milliseconds.
   - Default: `1000`
-- `MaxBatchSize`: Number of entries to pop from Redis at one time.
-These are processed in parallel.
+- `MaxBatchSize`: Number of entries to pop from the Redis list at one time.
+These are usually processed in parallel, with each entry from the list triggering its own function invocation.
+If a `dotnet in-process` function defines the parameter type as [`RedisValue[]`](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/RedisValue.cs), `string[]`, or `byte[][]`, there will only be one function invocation with all entries returned as this array type.
   - Only supported on Redis 6.2+ using the `COUNT` argument in [`LPOP`](https://redis.io/commands/lpop/)/[`RPOP`](https://redis.io/commands/rpop/).
   - Default: `16`
 - `ListPopFromBeginning`: determines whether to pop entries from the beginning using [`LPOP`](https://redis.io/commands/lpop/) or to pop entries from the end using [`RPOP`](https://redis.io/commands/rpop/).